 Pima Community College

 Pima Community College provides students with comprehensive training and practical experience to obtain Arizona state certification.
 The curriculum is approved by Arizona’s State Board of Nursing and provides 120 hours of classroom, lab skills, and clinical experience.
+The introduction to nursing assisting includes lessons in body systems, common diseases, providing client care, restorative care, home health care, and long-term care.
+Instructors will emphasize effective communication, identification of mental health and social service needs of residents, care for cognitively impaired residents, basic emergency care, and legal and ethical behaviors in practice.
+Strict attendance to all classes is a requirement for graduation.
+Graduates are eligible to take the state certification exam for employment at specialized clinics, long term care facilities, home health agencies, hospitals and nursing homes.
 PCC Center for Training and Development facilitates the course on weekdays, evenings and weekends to accommodate various schedules.
-Strict attendance to all classes is a requirement for graduation.
-Students do not earn credit for this certificate program.
-Graduates are eligible to challenge the state certification exam for employment at specialized clinics, long term care facilities, home health agencies, hospitals and nursing homes.

 - Website: https://www.pima.edu/